naghattas/Playwright-Hybrid-Model/README.md

 # 📚 Playwright Hybrid Model Testing Framework

 ## 🚀 Overview
-Welcome to the **Playwright Hybrid Model Testing Framework**, a creation born out of coffee, curiosity, and a sprinkle of AI wizardry.
+Welcome to the **Playwright Hybrid Model Testing Framework**, a creation born out of coffee, curiosity, and a sprinkle of AI.

 This framework was built with the goal of mixing the best of both worlds:
 - **Page Object Model (POM)** for the broader, high-level page structure.